-Music Benefits Memory
+Music Improves Memory

 Patients with memory loss can often remember songs and specific song lyrics.
 Doctors will often use music and lyric recall to help individuals retrieve lost memories.
 Certain music can trigger particularly unique memories- music from a specific time period will trigger memories from that time period.
 Want to remember something from the past?
 Listen to songs you listened to during that time!

 Music and its effect on memory has been a heated debate in the scientific world, but researchers now have evidence that the processing of music and language, specifically memorizing information, rely on some of the same brain systems.
 Researchers have also uncovered evidence that suggests the music we heard as teenagers has a greater emotional bind to our brain than anything we’ll listen to as adults.
 This idea of musical nostalgia is a fun exercise for anyone, but is most impactful for people suffering from memory loss, including those with dementia or Alzheimer’s.

 Here’s a story about the transformative power of music from one man whose father has Alzheimer’s:

 “As a family, we didn’t know what to do when our father was diagnosed with this Alzheimer’s disease.
 We have been through so many stages and now he seems to just be deteriorating to nothing.
 However, the music seems to have brought back some of his brain to him!”